fortyninemaps/karta/README.md

 [![Build Status](https://travis-ci.org/fortyninemaps/karta.svg?branch=master)](https://travis-ci.org/fortyninemaps/karta)

-*Karta* is a simple and fast framework for spatial analysis in Python.
+*Karta* is a simple to use package for spatial analysis in Python.
+It streamlines processing vector and raster data.

-Create vector geometries:
+For example, read or create vector geometries:

 ```python
 point = Point((-130.0, 52.0), crs=LonLatWGS84)